Free State of Saxony (Weimar Republic): Revolutionary government

 The USPD and MSPD formed a provisional revolutionary government for Saxony on 15 November 1918.
-The Council of the People's Deputies (Rat der Volksbeauftragten) was made up of three members from each party, with the USPD holding the key posts (Interior, War and Finance).
+Called the Council of the People's Deputies (Rat der Volksbeauftragten), it was made up of three members from each party, with the USPD holding the key posts (interior, war and finance).
 Richard Lipinski of the USPD was chosen to lead the council.
-On 16 November it issued a statement confirming that existing officials would continue to exercise their former responsibilities, although the workers' and soldiers' councils would have oversight over individual officials.
-The government program, which was issued on the 18th, stated that its purpose was "to lead the state out of the great difficulties of the present situation, to secure democratic gains and to carry out economic restructuring in accordance with socialist principles”.
-Freedom of the press, association, and assembly were guaranteed.
+On 16 November it issued a statement confirming that existing members of the civil service would continue to exercise their former responsibilities, although the workers' and soldiers' councils would have oversight over individual officials.
+The government's program, which was issued on the 18th, stated that its purpose was "to lead the state out of the great difficulties of the present situation, to secure democratic gains and to carry out economic restructuring in accordance with socialist principles”.
+Freedom of the press, association and assembly were guaranteed.
 The program also promised an eight-hour workday, the separation of church and state, the introduction of a unified school system, modernization and democratization of the administration of justice, implementation of full self-government in municipalities and an amnesty “primarily for persons who, out of necessity, have violated laws or war regulations”.
 Some of the objectives, such as the eight-hour day and the amnesty, were implemented quickly, but there was little progress made in matters affecting schools and the church or with socialist economic restructuring.
 Providing food for the population remained a significant problem in the face of the continued Allied blockade of Germany, which was not fully lifted until 12 July 1919.
 Freedom of the press and of assembly were ensured as promised, including for the citizens' councils (Bürgerräte) which were set up to represent middle class interests in opposition to the workers' and soldiers' councils.
 Members of the middle class had been prohibited from participating in the revolutionary bodies.